eteen12/stoic-quotes/README.md

 # Stoic Quotes

+* this site should have not had so many commits

 Stoic quotes is a website that desplays the most famous quotes from stoic philosophers, as well as containing a blog, and a biography of each stoic.
 The site is user friendly, and easily accessible by anyone.